THOMASELOVE/431-classes-2026/class04/README.md

 - To print the HTML slides **to pdf**, [follow these instructions](https://quarto.org/docs/presentations/revealjs/presenting.html#print-to-pdf) using Google Chrome as your browser.
 - We (attempt to) record all 431 classes via Zoom and post the recording to Canvas.

+## New!

+Slides 39 and 40 were incorrect.
+They are now corrected.
+See my email sent 2026-09-03.

 ## Announcements

 1. Feedback on the Minute Paper after Class 3 is available now at <https://tinyurl.com/431-2026-feedback-min-03>.
 You must be logged into Google via CWRU to see the feedback.